RakshayGO/bits_wifi_login/README.md

 # bits_wifi_login
-Enable one tap or hotkey login for bits wifi by saving your credentials
+Google Chrome extension to enable one tap or hotkey login for bits wifi by saving your credentials